-- 3.3.3.
-When a Speakers List has been established, delegations may ask to be included either in writing to the Director or by raising their placard when the Director solicits such inclusions. - 3.3.3.1.
-If a delegation is not present when called upon to speak, that delegation forfeits its place on the Speakers List. - 3.3.3.2.
-A delegation may only be present on the List once, but may re-enter the List after having spoken. - 3.3.4.
-The Committee may, by motion, suspend the Speakers List in order to initiate caucus. - 3.3.5.
-If all motions to initiate caucus are rejected, and there are no other motions on the floor, the body will revert to the Speakers List. - 3.4.
-Substantive and Procedural Matters - 3.4.1.
-Substantive matters are those that concern the substance of debate, rather than how the subject is debated. - 3.4.1.1.
-Substantive matters include the topic which is currently being debated. - 3.4.2.
-Procedural matters are those that affect how the debate is conducted and when it is conducted. - 3.4.2.1.
-Procedural matters include questions of personal, temporal, or conference procedure unrelated to what is being debated. - 3.4.3.
-The Committee Director may request that delegations submitting similar motions merge in an attempt to achieve a common motion. - 3.5.
-Caucuses and Disruptions in Debate - 3.5.1.
-A moderated caucus is a form of debate that features a number of individual speakers who deliver speeches for a set amount of time. - 3.5.1.1.
-A motion for moderated caucus requires a simple majority to pass. - 3.5.1.2.
-Only one delegate is permitted to talk at a time. - 3.5.1.3.
-When motioning for a moderated caucus, delegates must delineate a total time of debate, a speaking time, and a topic for debate - 3.5.1.3.1.
-The topic for debate must be of substantive matters. - 3.5.1.3.2.
-The total time of debate must be divisible by the speaking time, so there is no time left at the conclusion of the last speaker. - 3.5.1.4.
-Directors choose speakers for moderated caucuses based on those who raise their placard, but also have the discretion to choose any delegate to speak. - 3.5.1.5.
-A delegate motioning for a moderated caucus may elect, instead of giving a total time, to move for a Round Robin, wherein each delegate must speak in a predetermined order.
+- 4.5.1.
+The Speakers list is the default format of committee, where delegates speak for a specified amount of time to the committee. - 4.5.2.
+The Committee Director will keep a Speakers List for each topic not each resolution or amendment. - 4.5.3.
+The Speakers List is to be established by a motion from a Delegate.
+Said motion must propose a speaking time. - 4.5.3.1.
+Speaking time should be between 1-5 minutes, but has no minimum or maximum length - 4.5.3.2.
+Motion for Speakers List passes with a simple majority. - 4.5.4.
+When a Speakers List has been established, delegations may ask to be included only by raising their placard when the Director solicits such inclusions. - 4.5.4.1.
+If a delegation is not present when called upon to speak, that delegation forfeits its place on the Speakers List. - 4.5.4.2.
+A delegation may only be present on the List once, but may re-enter the List after having spoken. - 4.5.5.
+A Delegate may motion to change the speaking time. - 4.5.6.
+Motions to initiate a caucus temporarily suspend the Speakers List. - 4.5.7.
+If all motions to initiate caucus are rejected, and there are no other motions on the floor, the body will revert to the Speakers List.

+- 4.6.
+Caucuses and Disruptions in Debate - 4.6.1.
+The chair decides when to open the floor to motions.
+At this time, delegates may raise their placards to move for a caucus, to extend the previous caucus, to adjourn debate, or to suspend debate. - 4.6.1.1.
+The motions are voted upon in the order in which they are most disruptive to the flow of debate. - 4.6.1.2.
+Herein follows a list of motions, from most to least disruptive: - 1.
+Entering Voting Procedure - 2.
+Extension of the previous caucus. - 3.
+Unmoderated Caucuses - Caucuses with more time are more disruptive, and unmoderated caucuses are more disruptive than moderated caucuses. - 4.
+Moderated Caucuses - a.
+Between caucuses with the same total time, the one which allows more speakers is more disruptive. - 5.
+Adjournment of debate. - 6.
+Suspension of debate. - 4.6.1.3.
+The chair may rule any motion dilatory at their discretion. - 4.6.2.
+Moderated Caucus is a form of debate that features a number of individual speakers who deliver speeches for a set amount of time. - 4.6.2.1.
+A motion for moderated caucus requires a simple majority to pass. - 4.6.2.2.
+Only one delegate is permitted to talk at a time. - 4.6.2.3.
+When motioning for a moderated caucus, delegates must delineate a total time of debate, a speaking time, and a topic for debate - 4.6.2.3.1.
+The topic for debate must be of substantive matters. - 4.6.2.3.2.
+The total time of debate must be divisible by the speaking time, so there is no time left at the conclusion of the last speaker. - 4.6.2.4.
+Directors choose speakers for moderated caucuses based on those who raise their placard, but also have the discretion to choose any delegate to speak. - 4.6.2.5.
+A delegate motioning for a moderated caucus may elect, instead of giving a total time, to move for a Round Robin, wherein each delegate will speak in a predetermined order for a set time. - 4.6.2.5.1.
+During a Round Robin, the debate moves around the table/rows until every single delegate has had the opportunity to speak.